haneoop/haneoop.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my portfolio!
 I'm a Software Engineering student at Singapore Institute of Technology with experience in full-stack development, machine learning, IoT systems, and mobile app development.

 ## My Projects